In this article:

 2. Have you been "de-provisioned" or changed in your organization's identity provider/active directory?

-• All Single Sign-On logins must match your organization's current employee list exactly.
+All Single Sign-On logins must match your organization's current employee list exactly.
 If you've recently been removed or edited in your work directory, LawVu will not be able to match and authenticate you into LawVu.
-Contact your organization's IT Administrator/Team to ensure you are set up correctly and to verify which email address they have on record for you.
+Please contact your organization's IT Administrator/Team to make sure you are set up correctly and to verify which email address they have on record for you.

 3. Have you been given access to the LawVu application by your organization's IT Team?

-• Some organizations pick and choose which applications or websites their identity provider/active directory will allow employees to access.
-Your email and password may be fine, but you may not have been given access to LawVu by your IT team.
+Some organizations pick and choose which applications or websites their identity provider/active directory will allow employees to access.
+Your email and password may be fine, but your IT team may not have given you access to LawVu.
 Contact your organization's IT Administrator/Team to ensure you have access to the LawVu application.
 If not, request that they add LawVu to the accepted list of applications for your work account.

 4. Have you recently changed your work email address?

-then please ensure you are using the correct email address.
-Contact your organization's IT Administrator/Team to verify your current work email address, ensure it is provisioned in your work's active directory, and retry with the email address confirmed by your IT team.
+Then please make sure you are using the correct email address.
+Please contact your organization's IT Administrator/Team to verify your current work email address, make sure it is provisioned in your work's active directory, and retry with the email address confirmed by your IT team.

-• If this happens, please get in touch with LawVu Support via our live chat for assistance.
+If this happens, please reach out to LawVu Support via our live chat for help.